ministryofjustice/operations-engineering/README.md

 ## Our Vision

-The Operations Engineering buy, build, and run tools to help build and operate software at scale.
+The Operations Engineering team buy, build, and run tools to help build and operate software at scale.
 While we primarily use the [Cloud Platform](https://user-guide.cloud-platform.service.justice.gov.uk/) for developing and hosting our services, our goal is to create tools and standards that can be used across multiple platforms and hosting services throughout the organisation.

 ## What's in This Repo